Gregg Berhalter: International

 Berhalter earned his first cap for the U.S. national team on October 15, 1994, against Saudi Arabia.
 He went on to play at the 1995 Copa América and the 1999 FIFA Confederations Cup.

 Berhalter played a significant role for the U.S. at the 2002 World Cup, stepping in for the injured Jeff Agoos and starting the last two games against Mexico and Germany, and in doing so became the first Crystal Palace player to play in a World Cup match.

 On May 25, 2006, Berhalter was added to the U.S. national team's roster for the 2006 World Cup, replacing the injured Cory Gibbs.
 Berhalter expressed confidence in the ability of the team in the run up to the tournament, but was an unused substitute in all three group games.
 The U.S. was eliminated after finishing at the bottom of Group E in the first round with one draw and two defeats.

 Coaching career

 Hammarby

 Following a season as Los Angeles Galaxy's assistant coach, Berhalter was named head coach for Swedish club Hammarby on December 12, 2011.
 Berhalter became the first American-born manager to manage a professional team in Europe.
 In his first year, Hammarby improved seven positions in the standing, narrowly missing out on promotion.
 Berhalter was fired on July 24, 2013, for a "lack of attacking play".
 Hammarby were in fifth place at the time of the sacking.

 Columbus Crew

 Berhalter became the sporting director and head coach of Columbus Crew on November 6, 2013.

 Under Berhalter, Columbus Crew qualified for the playoffs four out of five years, in 2014, 2015, 2017, and 2018.
-They reached the MLS Cup 2015 but lost at home 2–1 to the Portland Timbers.
+They reached MLS Cup 2015 but lost at home 2–1 to the Portland Timbers.